irishman-51/single-repo-example/README.md

 ## Description
-This repo is used for showing people how to contribute to a project as well as some best practices
+This repo is used for showing people how to contribute to a project as well as some best practices Here are  made to this file...
+a) change 1
+b) Change 2